-The central element of figure 1 is the conceptual or theoretical model.
-The purpose of a theory is to explain the nature of phenomena, i.e. events or things, including; policies, causes, effects, change, the speed of change, evolution; why they occur, what their consequences are, how they are connected to other phenomena.
-Without theory there is only an undifferentiated meaningless mass of impressions.
+Consider the flow diagram in figure 1 below.
+The diagram describes an iterative process; continuous refinement.
+The central element of figure 1 is the conceptual model, the theoretical basis for research.
+The purpose of a theory is to explain the nature of some phenomena, that is events or things, including; policies, causes, effects, change, the speed of change, evolution; why they occur, what their consequences are, how they are connected to other phenomena.
+Without theory there is only an undifferentiated mass of meaningless information.
 There is no split between theory and practice.
 Everything we do, or see, or perceive, or experience is governed by some theory or other.
-So issues of how theories are generated, how they evolve, whether they should be trusted or not, what distinguishes good from bad theory, when and why they should be rejected are important.
+So issues of how theories are generated, how they evolve, whether they should be trusted or not, what distinguishes good from bad theory, when and why should theories be rejected are important.